oils-for-unix/oils/doc/osh-help.md

 <!--    -R VAR     True if the variable VAR has been set and is a nameref variable. -->

+Oil supports these long flags:

+    --dir            same as -d
+    --exists         same as -e
+    --file           same as -f
+    --symlink        same as -L

 #### getopts

     getopts SPEC VAR ARG*